Exam Anxiety- How stressing can they be?August 23, 2021 2022-04-10 16:51

 Students tend to feel powerless to change their situations, or they blame and criticize themselves for their symptoms and poor test results.

-The following are examples of cognitive and behavioral symptoms:
+The following are examples of cognitive and behavioural symptoms:

 - Stopping tests at all costs.